dharlerjr/fantasy_football_team_vs_position_app/README.md

 ## Sample Insights

-### 1. The Carolina Panthers allowed the fewest points to opposing quarterbacks throughout the fantasy football season
+1. The Carolina Panthers allowed the fewest points to opposing quarterbacks throughout the fantasy football season

-### 2. The Washington Commanders performed poorly against all skill position players.
+2. The Washington Commanders performed poorly against all skill position players.
+3. In week 3, the Denver Broncos gave up 54.6 PPR points to Miami running backs.

 ## Improvements